-Uppsala's new combined heat and power plant, Carpe Futurum, forms part of Vattenfall's endeavor to reduce climate impact and secure district heating supplies to Uppsala residents.
-The goal is to create a carbon dioxide-neutral operation as early as 2025.
-The building's silhouette is an important part of Uppsala and the challenge has been to create a balanced addition to the castle, cathedral and water tower of high architectural quality.
-Liljewall was awarded the assignment after winning a competition announced by Vattenfall in February 2014.
+Uppsala's new combined heat and power plant, Carpe Futurum , is part of Vattenfall's efforts to reduce its climate impact and secure district heating supplies to the people of Uppsala.
+The goal is to create a carbon-neutral operation by 2025.
+The building's silhouette is an important part of Uppsala and the challenge has been to create a balanced addition to the castle, cathedral and water tower of high architectural quality. liljewall was awarded the contract after winning a competition announced by Vattenfall in February 2014.

 Year